-I am interested in applications of higher category theory to — and its interplay with — low-dimensional topology, homotopy theory and mathematical physics.
-I am currently working on various constructions of 4-dimensional topological field theories and related questions in quantum algebra.
-Another focus of my work is on applying ideas from low-dimensional category theory and homotopy theory to quantum information theory.
+I am interested in applications of higher category theory to — and its interplay with — low-dimensional topology, homotopy theory, representation theory and mathematical physics.

 My research interests include: